Trevor Zegras Game Preview: Ducks vs. Bruins

-Trevor Zegras will be on the ice when the Anaheim Ducks and Boston Bruins play at 8:30 PM ET on Sunday, October 22, 2023.
-If you'd like to wager on Zegras' prop bets, we've got lots of information to help you.
+Trevor Zegras will be among those on the ice Thursday when his Anaheim Ducks meet the Boston Bruins at TD Garden.
+If you're considering a bet on Zegras against the Bruins, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.